phergie/phergie-irc-plugin-react-eventfilter/README.md

 [`FilterInterface`](https://github.com/phergie/phergie-irc-plugin-react-eventfilter/blob/master/src/FilterInterface.php).
-This interface has a single method, `filter()`, which accepts an event object that implements [`EventInterface`](https://github.com/phergie/phergie-irc-event/blob/master/src/EventInterface.php) as its only parameter and returns `true` if the event should be allowed or `false` if it should not.
+This interface has a single method, `filter()`, which accepts an event object that implements [`EventInterface`](https://github.com/phergie/phergie-irc-event/blob/master/src/EventInterface.php) as its only parameter and returns one of the following values:
+* `true` if the event should be allowed
+* `false` if the event should be denied
+* `null` if the event should be ignored by the filter ("pass-through")

 ## Tests